Preschool, Synagogue and Temple Staff

 Shabbat is our very special holiday which we celebrate each week on Fridays.
 Shabbat is the celebration of the creation.
 Shabbat begins Friday night, and it continues until after sundown Saturday night.
 We celebrate Shabbat in the preschool by joining in songs and stories.
 We also share the prayers over grape juice and Challah-special bread prepared for Shabbat.
 This is a very special time for the children and we welcome you to join with us.

-For more information about celebrating Shabbat with your family, please see your child’s teacher or the Rabbis.
+For more information about celebrating Shabbat with your family, please see your child’s teacher, the Cantor, or the Rabbis.

 What is Tzedakah?